inspeq/inspeq-docs/ResponseStructure.md

 - `metricLabels`:This field in this case specifies status of test.
   Possible labels :
   - Passed(when the keywords mentioned are not present in the response)
   - Failed(when the keywords mentioned are present in the response)

 ## Word Limit Test

 ### Definition

-This returns whether the word limit specified in the input is crossed or not.
+Check if the generated text adheres to specified word limits.

 ### Response Structure